vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 guess.

 ## Function Transformations
-It can't really be a JAX blog without mentioning function transformations.
+It can't really be a JAX blog post without mentioning function transformations.
 One of the first things you see on the Github repository for JAX is "Dig [...] deeper, and you'll see that JAX is really an extensible system for composable function transformations".
-I've begun tinkering with this system myself but not enough to write in-depth on it, though I suspect it would mandate an entirely separate post to do it justice.
+I've begun tinkering with this system myself but not enough to write in depth on it, though I suspect it would mandate an entirely separate post to do it justice.

 > Just to give you a taste of what is possible, see [this